abdo-eg/abdo-eg/README.md

 - 👀 I’m passionate about web development and cybersecurity, constantly exploring new technologies and techniques to enhance my skills.
 - 🎓 ITI Graduate with a solid foundation in computer science and programming principles.
-- 💼 Seeking a new challenge as a full-stack developer to leverage my expertise and contribute to innovative projects.
+- 💼 Seeking a new challenge as an python/odoo developer to leverage my expertise and contribute to innovative projects.

 <!--- - 📫 How to reach me ...